Clinical Neurophysiology Fellowship—EEG Track

 Fellows on our EEG track gain extensive experience in working with both adults and children with epilepsy and seizure disorders.

-During the EEG–epilepsy training months, fellows rotate through several core services and gain extensive clinical experience with both adult and pediatric video EEG monitoring, invasive intracranial monitoring, and epilepsy consults on both intensive care unit (ICU) and in non-ICU settings.
-Tisch Hospital boasts one of the largest video EEG monitoring units in the country, with 18 state-of-the-art hard-wired beds in the adult unit and 8 hard-wired beds in the pediatric unit.
+During the EEG/epilepsy training months, fellows rotate through several core services and gain extensive clinical experience with both adult and pediatric video EEG monitoring, invasive intracranial monitoring, other special procedures such as bedside and intraoperative mapping procedures, and epilepsy consults in both ICU and non-ICU settings.
+Tisch Hospital and Kimmel Pavilion are home to two of the largest video EEG monitoring units in the country.
+Our inpatient video-EEG monitoring adult and pediatric services, which boast 20 and 12 hard-wired beds, respectively, are located in NYU Langone’s state-of-the-art Kimmel Pavilion.
 This provides fellows a vast array of seizure-related and electrographic data from which to learn.

 We are also proud to feature one of the most active epilepsy surgical programs in the United States, typically performing 60 to 80 surgical procedures (electrode implantations and surgical resections) annually.